fabrigeas/Cheatsets/Docker.md

 ## Container

- A running proccess + encapsulation features to keep it autonomous (isolated from host and containers).
+ A running process + encapsulation features to keep it autonomous (isolated from host and containers).
  Each container interacts with it's own filesystem provided by a Docker Image.
  Runs natively on Linux and shares the kernel of the host machine with other containers.